 In 2019, over 12,600 young people in Singapore contacted mental health services for advice, support and intervention.

 Mental health services and specialist practitioners in Singapore continually seek to improve the treatment options available for young people.
-Seeking support for mental health concerns for young people in Asia is becoming more commonplace, with superb government initiatives and remote services becoming readily available in both the private and public sector.
+Seeking support for mental health concerns in Asia is becoming more commonplace, with government initiatives and remote services becoming readily available in both the private and public sectors.

 Eating disorders are often diagnosed alongside other mental health conditions, and it is not unusual for young people to have one or more co-occurring diagnoses.

 Adolescent suicide in Singapore continues to be the leading cause of death in the 10–29 age group.
-71 young people completed suicide in Singapore in 2019, with numbers rising year on year.
+Seventy-one young people completed suicide in Singapore in 2019, with numbers rising year after year.

 Eating Disorder Treatment is Much More Than Weight Restoration

-Parents may have noticed changes in the body shape and weight of their children and teenagers.
-Any significant changes should be discussed with their family doctor (as long as they have experience treating eating disorders) or with an Eating Disorder Specialist or ED Registered Dietician.
+Parents may have noticed changes in their children’s and teenagers’ body shape and weight.
+Any significant changes should be discussed with their family doctor (as long as they have experience treating eating disorders), an eating disorder specialist or a registered dietician.

-For those who have reached low and dangerously low body weights, there is a medical urgency to carefully beginning weight restoration.
-During this time, a Registered Dietician will join the medical team who will oversee the delicate balance of physical and nutritional needs.
+For those who have reached medical instability, such as having a dangerously low body weight, there is a medical urgency to begin weight restoration carefully.
+During this time, a registered dietician will join the medical team overseeing the delicate balance of physical and nutritional needs.

-Food is indeed medicine in Eating Disorder Treatment.
-Many young people will have extensive rules, rituals and restrictions that have become ingrained in their eating patterns.
-When teenagers and young people are receiving treatment for their eating disorders, and other co-occurring conditions, they will be gently challenged on the behaviours that have developed as part of the eating disorder.
+Food is indeed medicine in eating disorder treatment.
+Many young people will have extensive rules, rituals and restrictions that have become ingrained in their eating habits.
+When teenagers and young people receive adequate treatment for their eating disorders and other co-occurring conditions or mental disorders, they will be gently challenged on the behaviours that have developed as part of the eating disorder.